-In the latest release of Chrome for Windows released to developers included is a way to sandbox Adobe’s Flash player.
-Sandboxing, the process of isolation and containment of untrusted executable code, and is an important tool in securing your browser.
+In the latest release of Chrome for Windows, which has been made available to developers, a new feature has been included that allows for the sandboxing of Adobe’s Flash player.
+Sandboxing, the process of isolation and containment of untrusted executable code, is an important tool in securing your browser.

-Sandboxing is nothing new to the Chrome browser it has been sandboxing HTML rendering and JavaScript execution for some time.
+Sandboxing is nothing new to the Chrome browser; it has been sandboxing HTML rendering and JavaScript execution for some time.
+This additional layer of security is crucial in today’s digital landscape, where cyber threats are becoming increasingly sophisticated and frequent.

 You can read more about the release on the Chromium Blog